Settlement bans coal storage in California city by 2027

 Officials in Richmond, where the port is located, agreed to the deal with the Levin-Richmond Terminal Corp. that runs the port, Utah-based coal company Wolverine Fuel Sales, the state of Utah and Phillips 66, which exports petroleum coke through the port.
 “Petcoke” is a byproduct of oil refining.

 The Richmond City Council passed an ordinance last year banning the handling and storage of coal and petcoke within the city by January 2023.
 The move, driven by concerns about possible health complications from coal dust, prompted lawsuits in federal and state courts from the three companies and Utah, which all argued it was unconstitutional.
+The settlement keeps the law in place but gives the companies nearly four more years to comply.

-Utah said the terminal “sustains a significant component of Utah’s economy.”
-Spokespeople for Utah’s governor did not immediately respond to an email seeking comment.
+Utah said in legal filings the terminal “sustains a significant component of Utah’s economy.”
+The state supports the settlement because it keeps the port open to the coal business for longer, said Utah Assistant Attorney General Anthony Rampton.

+“This just gives us more time to make this transition,” he said.

 Environmental groups that joined Richmond to fight the lawsuits cheered the settlement as a win for communities that want to better control health dangers for their residents.